Skip to content

 Are There Alternatives to Using Reading Glasses?

-Not wearing reading glasses when you need them can cause eye strain and headaches.
+If you don’t wear reading glasses when you need them, you may experience eye strain and headaches.

-Although there are alternatives to using reading glasses, most of the alternatives are much pricier than over-the-counter reading glasses.
+There are alternatives to using reading glasses for magnification, but most of them are much pricier than wearing over-the-counter reading glasses.
 These alternatives include prescription multifocal lenses and laser eye surgery.

 What’s the Difference Between Bifocal and Multifocal Lenses?

 It is possible to have problems seeing objects both near and far, which require different lens adjustments.
-Bifocal and multifocal lenses are used in these situations, prescribed by vision professionals who can make the appropriate measurements.
+Bifocal and multifocal lenses are both used in these situations and are prescribed by vision professionals.
+An optometrist or another eye doctor can give you an eye exam, then make the appropriate measurements for you.

-Bifocal lenses have two different prescriptions in the same lens.
-One prescription is for distance vision correction, while the other is for reading.
-Bifocal lenses may be worn all-day, as the prescriptions are positioned in the lens for the angles where people are most likely to need each correction.
+Bifocal lenses are unique in that they have two different prescriptions in the same lens.
+One prescription is for distance vision correction, while the other is for reading and magnification.
+Bifocal lenses may be worn all day, as the prescriptions are positioned in the lens for the angles where people are most likely to need each correction.
 The area of a bifocal lens closer to the nose has the reading prescription.

-Multifocal lenses, on the other hand, have more than two prescriptions.
-Typically, multifocal lenses offer a distance prescription, an intermediary prescription, and a reading prescription.
+On the other hand, multifocal lenses have more than two prescriptions.
+Typically, multifocal lenses offer three of them in one lens.
+This includes a distance prescription and an intermediary prescription.
+The lens will also have a reading prescription for magnifying words and text.

 Are Cheap Reading Glasses Bad for Your Eyes?

-Cheap reading glasses can be bad for your eyes if cheap materials are used.
-Low-quality lenses may not consistently perform at the strength they are supposed to.
-As a result, low-quality eyewear can cause tension headaches and frustration with your field of vision while wearing your reading glasses.
+Cheap reading glasses can be bad for your eyes, especially if the manufacturer uses low-quality materials.
+Cheap magnification lenses may not consistently perform at the reading glasses strength in diopters they are supposed to.
+As a result, low-quality eyewear can cause you to develop eye strain and tension headaches.
+You may also experience frustration with your field of vision while you wear your reading glasses.

-Sometimes, this means that looking through low-quality lenses doesn’t consistently work, with random blurry spots or other distortions for whoever’s wearing them.
+Sometimes, this means that looking through low-quality lenses doesn’t consistently work.
+You may notice random blurry spots or other distortions.
 Low-quality lenses may only magnify one portion of the lens, so that your eye can only focus through a single point in your glasses to successfully see as-intended.

-At Peepers, we use aspheric lenses, which means that the strength of the reading glasses is evenly distributed through the lens.
-This makes it easy for your eyes to see out of Peepers prescription reading glasses and receive the magnification they need.
+At Peepers, we use aspheric lenses.
+This means that the strength in diopters of the reading glasses is evenly distributed through the lens.
+We make it easy for your eyes to see out of Peepers prescription reading glasses and receive the magnification they need.

 How Do You Know What Strength Reading Glasses You Need?

-The best way to identify the reading glasses strength you need is to see an eye care professional like an optometrist.
-Your yearly vision exam is a great time to ask about the need for reading glasses.
+The best way to identify the reading glasses strength you need is to see an eye doctor like an optometrist for an eye exam.
+Your yearly vision exam is a great time to ask about your eye health and your need for reading glasses.

-Keep in mind that even if you see an optometrist to receive a prescription for your reading glasses, you don’t have to buy the glasses through their office.
-Purchasing reading glasses through your eye doctor can be much more expensive than purchasing reading glasses elsewhere, and once you have your glasses prescription, it’s often unnecessary.
+Keep in mind that even if you see an optometrist for an eye exam to receive a prescription for your reading glasses, you don’t have to buy a pair of reading glasses through their office.
+Purchasing reading glasses through your eye doctor can be much more expensive than purchasing a pair of reading glasses elsewhere.
+Once you have your glasses prescription and know your reading glasses strength, it’s often unnecessary.

-If you are not ready to see an eye doctor right now or you want to purchase reading glasses before your next visit with your optometrist or optician, you may want to try a simple at-home reading glasses strength test.
+If you are not ready to see an eye doctor right now or you want to purchase reading glasses before your next eye exam with your optometrist or optician, you may want to try a simple at-home reading glasses strength test.

 Begin reading the test chart from top to bottom, stopping when you can read a line clearly.
-The prescription number associated with that line can guide your selection of reading glases.
+The prescription number associated with that line can guide your selection of reading glasses

 How Do You Understand Your Reading Glasses Prescription?